austinmacmath/EMPTI/README.md

 8. Navigate to [localhost:3000](http://localhost:3000) in your browser for the homepage and `localhost:3000/<UID>/<EMAIL ID>` for the different email prompts

 ## Generating new UIDs
 Run `node make_id.js`.
 This will create a new random 20 digit string for a user.
+Find database credentials at Heroku.

 ## To Do
 * implement biased model